Exact Moment Representation in Polynomial Optimization: Finite Convergence and Exactness

-\begin{example} Let $f=X_1$.
-We want to find its value at the origin, defined by $\norm{\vb{X}}^2=0$.
-As proved in \cite{nie_polynomial_2013} there is finite convergence but not exactness for the SoS relaxation.
-By \Cref{th::finvar_exact_qua} the MoM relaxation is exact. \end{example}
+{While for generic, regular polynomial optimization problems we expect both SoS exactness \cite{nie_optimality_2014} and MoM exactness with flat truncation (see \Cref{sec::BHC} and \cite{nie_certifying_2013}), these two notions are in general independent.}

-We summarize the previous examples in \Cref{tab::examples} in terms of the properties of finite convergence (SoS f.c. and MoM f.c.) exactness (SoS ex. and MoM ex.) and the dimension $m$ of the semialgebraic set $S$.
+{We collected and described in details known and new examples of these possible pathological behaviours in \Cref{appendix}.
+In particular, we produce new examples of optimization problems over finite semialgebraic sets, defined by Archimedean {quadratic} modules, where we do not have finite convergence and flat truncation, see \Cref{ex:no_convergence_zero} and \Cref{ex::finite_not_exact}}.
+We summarize these examples in \Cref{tab::examples} in terms of the properties of finite convergence (SoS f.c. and MoM f.c.) exactness (SoS ex. and MoM ex.), flat truncation (Flat tr.) and the dimension of the semialgebraic set $S$.